awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/applications-versions-tagging.md

 # Tagging Application Versions<a name="applications-versions-tagging"></a>

 You can apply tags to your AWS Elastic Beanstalk application versions\.
 Tags are key\-value pairs associated with AWS resources\.
-For information about Elastic Beanstalk resource tagging, use cases, tag key and value constraints, and supported resource types, see [Tagging AWS Elastic Beanstalk Application ResourcesTagging Resources](applications-tagging-resources.md)\.
+For information about Elastic Beanstalk resource tagging, use cases, tag key and value constraints, and supported resource types, see [Tagging AWS Elastic Beanstalk Application Resources](applications-tagging-resources.md)\.

 You can specify tags when you create an application version\.
 In an existing application version, you can add or remove tags, and update the values of existing tags\.
 You can add up to 50 tags to each application version\.
-At this time, you can manage application version tags using the API or the AWS CLI\.

 ## Adding Tags during Application Version Creation<a name="applications-versions-tagging.create"></a>

+When you use the Elastic Beanstalk console to [create an environment](environments-create-wizard.md), and you choose to upload a version of your application code, you can specify tag keys and values to associate with the new application version\.

+![\[Uploading new application code in the Create New Environment wizard of the Elastic Beanstalk console\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/wizard-environment-appcode-upload.png)

+You can also use the Elastic Beanstalk console to [upload an application version](applications-versions.md) without immediately using it in an environment\.
+You can specify tag keys and values in the **Upload Application Version** dialog box\.

+![\[Upload Application Version dialog box on the Application Versions page of the Elastic Beanstalk console\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/applications-version-upload-dialog.png)

-With the AWS CLI or other API\-based clients, add tags by using the `--tags` parameter on the `[create\-application\-version](https://docs.aws.amazon.com/cli/latest/reference/elasticbeanstalk/create-application-version.html)` command\.
+With the AWS CLI or other API\-based clients, add tags by using the `--tags` parameter on the [create\-application\-version](https://docs.aws.amazon.com/cli/latest/reference/elasticbeanstalk/create-application-version.html) command\.

 ```
 $ aws elasticbeanstalk create-application-version \